Konrad Bercovici: Life and career

 Bercovici continued to write articles as a journalist throughout his career, but became best known for his literary fiction that explored Gypsy themes.
 Stories like "Ghitza," and "The Bear Tamer's Daughter" established Bercovici as a peer of his contemporaries in the 1920s when he was often included in World's Best Short Fiction collections.
 Once his career as an author took off, Bercovici frequented the Hotel Algonquin.
 At this time, he and his wife Naomi became close friends with Paul Robeson and his wife Essie.

-His success as a writer afforded Bercovici for travels from which he produced well-received examinations of Ethnic immigrants making their homes throughout the United States.
+His success as a writer allowed Bercovici to travel and produce well-received examinations of Ethnic immigrants making their homes throughout the United States.
 In his work Around the world in New York he devotes a chapter, titled "Spain", to the Spanish corner of the city, called Little Spain.
 Most often, Bercovici traveled to Europe where he ran in circles with Lost Generation writers F. Scott Fitzgerald and Ernest Hemingway.

 He went on to write works of biography, travel and fiction.
 He also wrote articles for Harper's.

 Bercovici's stories generated interest in Hollywood where he worked as a screenwriter for several years.
 There, he befriended Charlie Chaplin, Mary Pickford, and Douglas Fairbanks.

 Naturalist American writer Theodore Dreiser had copies of his work in his library.
+Through his brother Joseph, he was the uncle of Leonardo Bercovici, the great-uncle of Eric Bercovici, and the great-great-uncle of Luca Bercovici.

+An unpublished memoir about the Algonquin Round Table social club by Bercovici was edited by his granddaughter Mirana Comstock and published in 2024.